-BAFE has launched a new scheme for organisations that provide Life Safety Fire Risk Assessment (SP205) after a two year period of consultation within the industry.
-The first three certification bodies (NSI, SSAIB and ECA Certification) have now been fully accredited by UKAS, the government body that assesses certification bodies, to deliver the scheme.
+BAFE has launched a scheme for organisations that provide Life Safety Fire Risk Assessment (SP205) after a two year period of consultation within the industry.
+The first three certification bodies (NSI, SSAIB and Certsure) have now been fully accredited by UKAS, the government body that assesses certification bodies, to deliver the scheme.

-Individual competencies for fire risk assessors have also been developed by a competency council, headed by Chief Fire Officer lain Cox QFSM from Royal Berkshire Fire and Rescue Service and these skills will be incorporated into the BAFE scheme requirements.
+Individual competencies for fire risk assessors have also been developed by a Competency Council, made up of leading experts in the field of fire protection and these skills will be incorporated into the BAFE scheme requirements.
 The Competency Council has issued a 'Guide to Choosing a Competent Fire Risk Assessor' that can be found at:

-www.bafe.org.uk/news-detail.php?id=0000000041
+www.bafe.org.uk/news-detail.php?id=000000041